jaganiravi96/Calculator/README.md

 ------------------------------------------------------------------
 				Synopsis
 ------------------------------------------------------------------
-Calculator with all basic funcation like summitation,
+Calculator with all basic funcation like summitation, subtraction, multiplication and division.

 ------------------------------------------------------------------